Daredevil: Born Again season 2: Main

 A blind lawyer with superhuman senses from Hell's Kitchen, New York, who leads a double life as a masked vigilante.
 Murdock forms a resistance group during the season to fight back against Wilson Fisk and his anti-vigilante agenda.
+Executive producer Brad Winderbaum described Murdock as a revolutionary and a rebel in the season, with the character "go[ing] up against the power of the city".